 However, you only have two years to report an FLSA claim and collect any back wages or unpaid compensation you may be owed.
 The two-year deadline begins on the date the FLSA violation occurred.
 However, if your employer intentionally violated the FLSA, the statute of limitations will be extended to three years, according to 29 U.S. Code § 255.

-During a free consultation, our Maryland employment attorneys will advise you on which employment documents you need to properly file an FLSA clam.
+During a free consultation, our Maryland unpaid overtime attorneys will advise you on which employment documents you need to properly file an FLSA clam.
 We will help you compile as much evidence as possible to build a case that supports your claim.

 Call 410-244-7005 to find out if you have a case.